 - Assess and evaluate different types of arguments as well as sources of information relevant to the program with an awareness of their possibilities and limitations

 Choices of and search in scholarly databases; overview of different fields of current chemical research, partly common to all but also in small groups depending on chosen specialisation. documentation of scientific results.
 Plagiarism.
-Equal opportunities with respect to the Discrimination Act.

 Lectures and seminars.
 It is required that the student has been present at the lectures and have actively participated in the seminars